 - Y2K BD: Fin de millénaire bande dessinée (ULC315) - taught in English

-- Trauma and Transmission: Holocaust afterlives (ULC326) - English
+- Trauma and Transmission: Holocaust afterlives (ULC326) - taught in English

 - Eléments de linguistique française (ULC327) - taught in French

 - Classic French Cinema (ULC328) - taught in English

 - Research dissertation (ULC329) - taught in English

 *All courses listed above are subject to availability.